| |

 as it makes it easier to reach for changing

-if you're sharing the car, whichever
+if you're sharing the car,

 driver is racing the